Menu

 Featured Faculty

-Nursing faculty members in the Cal State East Bay Nursing Department hold clinical practice expertise in seven content areas, including medical-surgical, critical care, pediatric, obstetrics, mental health, gerontology, and community health nursing.
-Additionally, they maintain active engagement in research, publication, and professional organizations.
+Nursing faculty members in the Cal State East Bay Nursing Department hold clinical practice and organizational management expertise in numerous content areas, including medical-surgical, critical care, pediatric, obstetrics, mental health, gerontology, and community health nursing.
+Additionally, MSN faculty are actively engaged in research, conference presentations, publications, and leadership in local and national professional nursing organizations.

 Dr. Monika Eckfield